The Recent Changes in Ireland’s Gambling Law

 Ireland Again Takes Action to Change the Law

 When the previously valid gambling law was brought into being in Ireland, no one could have expected online gambling and the numerous lotteries and scratch cards that were available.
 This is one of the reasons why the previous law is now being changed.

 Another reason is the lack of player protection and a missing age limit.
 Previously, minors could also participate in gambling.

 This was already changed last year when gambling was abruptly reformed.
 Now also, in Ireland, only persons of full age are allowed to participate in any kind of gambling.

 Now the government wants to take the whole matter slowly and in detail.
 Thus, one party has drafted the proposal that advertising for gambling will be banned.

 The only exception should be the advertising of sports betting.
 The draft does not make it clear why this should be the case.
-Possibly, the restriction and permission for sports betting advertising is because most sports clubs and athletes are sponsored.
+Possibly, the restriction and permission for sports betting advertising are because most sports clubs and athletes are sponsored.

 This statement is especially true for horse racing.
 For this reason, it was already hotly debated last year whether it would really make sense to impose any restrictions in this area.

 Interesting Facts about Gambling in Ireland

 The latest published data illustrates why a new gambling law is being sought for Ireland.
 In 2021, all Irish people spent an amount of €10 billion on gambling.

-Here, the population balanced out and half was spent on online casinos and the second half on sports betting.
+Here, the population balanced out, and a half was spent on online casinos and the second half on sports betting.
 Whether this was done intentionally or not remains to be seen.
 Thus, each person living in Ireland spent about €400 per year.

 This figure puts Ireland in seventh place in the world.
 This data also leads medical professionals to back a reformed gambling law.
 Experts see a health risk if gambling continues to be actively participated in.

 Of course, it cannot be seen as positive if children already grow up with gambling and regard it as normal.
 Especially since there is a risk here that this behaviour will be passed on to the next generation.

 As long as sports betting is seen as a leisure activity, nothing will change in the population's behaviour.
 The Minister for Public Health takes a similar view, supporting all efforts to ensure that gambling in Ireland does not become a health hazard.

 Other Reasons for Law Reform